RichardLourie/COMP333HW3/README.md

 Directory:
 /backendbasics
 This folder contains the files and folders to be placed in the htdocs folder of XAMPP.
 It contains the backend code that controls all of our data logic.
+To clarify: the contents of this folder should be placed in htdocs folder.

 /backendbasics/index.php
 This file directs the API calls to the relevant controllers